RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2025-09-06-ai-upsc-mock-test.md

         if used >= HOURLY_SHARED_CAP:
             return (False, "Hourly capacity reached.
 Please try later.", 0)

 return (True, "", 0)
 ```

-The `can_call_now` function encapsulates one clear task in the workflow: it takes inputs, applies the logic, and returns results.
-Keeping functions focused improves readability and testing.
+This function performs a specific transformation or computation central to its section.
+Its limited responsibility helps keep the project organized and robust.

 ### Function: record_successful_call